Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Conclusions

-In addition to the end results, the proofs of the theorems provide some important insights into TKdV statistical mechanics that will likely prove valuable in future studies.
-First, it is a remarkable coincidence that the same scaling relationship \eqref{scaling} obtained from physical reasoning in earlier work \cite{MooreJNS2020} seems to be essential for the proof of Theorem \ref{thm2}.
-Without this relationship, the argument of the exponential in \eqref{LinGibbs} cannot be controlled, and there appears no way to bound the error incurred by the change of measure.
-This coincidence suggests that relationship \eqref{scaling} may play a fundamental role in TKdV statistical mechanics.
-In particular, if one were to extend the statistical-mechanics of the truncated system to the continuous KdV system with non-vanishing dispersion, \eqref{scaling} suggests taking the inverse temperature to approach zero at a particular rate.
-There have been complementary results from statistical-mechanics analysis of continuous PDE systems \cite{Zakharov2009, Randoux2014, Costa2014, Agafontsev2015, Agafontsev2016, Randoux2016} versus discrete counterparts \cite{Abramov2003, AbramovQG2003, MajdaWang2006, Majda2019, MajdaQi2019, MooreJNS2020}, but it is not always clear how to reconcile the two perspectives.
-For the case of KdV, perhaps scaling relationship \eqref{scaling} offers the long-sought bridge between the two.
+In addition to the end results, the proofs of Theorems \ref{thm1} and \ref{thm2} provide important insights into TKdV statistical mechanics that will likely prove valuable in future studies.
+First, it is a remarkable coincidence that the same scaling relationship, $\invtemp C_2 = \oo(\Lambda^{-2})$, obtained from physical reasoning in earlier work \cite{MooreJNS2020} serves a central role in the proof of Theorem \ref{thm2}.
+Without this relationship, the argument of the exponential in \eqref{LinGibbs} cannot be controlled, thus making it difficult to bound the error incurred by the change of measure.
+Given this coincidence, it is possible that the scaling law \eqref{scaling} plays a more fundamental role in the statistical mechanics of TKdV and KdV than has been previously recognized.
+In particular, if one were to extend similar analysis to the continuous KdV system with non-vanishing dispersion, the scaling law \eqref{scaling} suggests taking $\invtemp \to 0$ at a particular rate.
+There exist complementary results from statistical-mechanics analysis of continuous PDE systems \cite{Randoux2014, Costa2014, Agafontsev2015} versus discrete counterparts \cite{Abramov2003, MajdaWang2006, MajdaQi2019}, but it is not always clear how to reconcile the two.
+For the case of KdV, perhaps scaling law \eqref{scaling} can bridge these different perspectives.

-Second, the change of measure to an anisotropic Gaussian in Eqs.~\eqref{Sig}--\eqref{dgSig}, with the appropriate choice of $\alpha$, suggests an ultra-efficient importance sampling algorithm for generating {\em independent} samples of the Gibbs ensemble \eqref{Gibbs2} \cite{Owen2013}.
-In particular, for the nominal distribution \eqref{Gibbs2}, one can take $\gssS$ from \eqref{dgSig} as the importance distribution, with $\alpha$ the root of the algebraic equation \eqref{alg}.
-In the case of linear TKdV, $C_3=0$, this importance distribution is {\em exact}.
-More generally, for nonlinear TKdV the importance distribution generates microstates with the proper spectral decay that can be input into an acceptance-rejection step to sample the general Gibbs measure \eqref{Gibbs2}.
-Unlike the commonly used Markov-Chain Monte Carlo (MCMC) which produces correlated samples, the proposed algorithm would generate {\em independent} samples, and it would do so at a low computational cost due to the strong overlap between the nominal and importance distributions.
-Moreover, it would be trivial to make this algorithm massively parallel for implementation on a GPU.